smiffy6969/razor-naff/README.md

 ## Setup

-In order to use the NAFF library, you need to include it, best to include it after any polyfills such as webcomponentsjs.
+In order to use the NAFF library, you need to include it, there are no dependancies in NAFF, but you will need to polyfill missing functions for older browsers, such as webcomponentsjs.

 ```html